 When can babies eat eggplant?

-Is eggplant healthy for my baby?
+Is eggplant healthy for babies?

-Is eggplant a choking hazard for my baby?
+Is eggplant a choking hazard for babies?

 Is eggplant a common allergen?